wgpsutherland/tinx/README.md

 TinX
 =====

-"T in X" - A simple time constants library.
+"T in X" - A simple time constants library, written in CoffeeScript.

 ## Installation